 - Create time-limited bundles

 - Create data-driven bundles.
-For this strategy to work effectively, make use of personal customer data and their purchasing history.
+Make use of your customers’ personal data and their purchasing history to ensure that this strategy works effectively.
 This information will help you create personalized and unique bundles relevant to each client.
 Check this data in your CRM system.
-You’ll find out what your customers buy frequently, items they left in their shopping cart, their needs and preferences.
-So, you can create unique bundles that they do need.
+You’ll learn what your customers frequently buy, items they left in their shopping cart, and their needs and preferences.
+This way, you can create unique bundles that they actually need.

 - Provide different packages.
-Provide your customers with choice because having options makes them feel more satisfied.
-The more diverse your bundles are, the more chances that clients will find something to their liking.
-Limited packages often scare away customers since they make them think that the only goal of this set is to sell slowly-moving products.
+Provide your customers with a choice because having options makes them feel more satisfied.
+There are more chances that your clients will find something to their liking if there are more options.
+Limited packages often scare customers away since they make them think that the only goal of this set is to sell slowly-moving products.

 - Create time-limited bundles.
 The sense of urgency drives impulse purchases.
-Create a special category on your site dedicated to the juiciest offers, for example, “5 top trending bundles of the week”.
+Create a special category on your site, dedicating it to the juiciest offers, for example, “Five top trending bundles of the week.”
 Don’t forget to give a high discount for such bargains.

-- Promote your bundles across different channels.
+- Promote your bundles across various channels.
 This strategy won’t bring much revenue if your audience knows nothing about your offers.
-So, find out the most effective channels for communication with your customers and inform them about valuable bundles.
+Find out the most effective channels for communication with your customers and inform them about valuable bundles.
 You can do this for free with the help of the SendPulse email service.